 I’ve been obsessing over pictures of Heidelberg on my instagram feed for over a year now.
 I had never thought to visit here before and then all these gorgeous pictures of fairytale castles and meandering streets started showing up on my feed and I knew that I just had to go somehow.
+On this blog post I want to show you the fairytale city of Heidelberg.

 Did you know that Mark Twain was once lucky enough to call this charming city home and Heidelberg inspired his book “A tramp abroad”.
 Now I love to write but I am no Mark Twain so I’m going to leave it to him to set the scene.